-- o SCRIPTS: this is a directory containing useful bash scripts for installation. - WRFV2: this is a directory containing main model sources (modified WRF dynamics + LMD physics in mars\lmd\). - PREP\MARS: this is a directory containing sources for the last part of step 1. - WPS: this is a directory containing sources for step 2. - POSTPROC: this is a directory containing postprocessing sources. - PYTHON: this is a directory containing python-based graphical scripts. - LES and LESnophys: these are directories containing sources for Large-Eddy Simulations.
+- SCRIPTS: this is a directory containing useful bash scripts for installation. - WRFV2: this is a directory containing main model sources (modified WRF dynamics + LMD physics in mars\lmd\). - PREP\MARS: this is a directory containing sources for the last part of step 1. - WPS: this is a directory containing sources for step 2. - POSTPROC: this is a directory containing postprocessing sources. - LES and LESnophys\: these are directories containing sources for Large-Eddy Simulations.